 Fundraising Idea: Recycle Electronics For Cash

 Raising cash by recycling electronics doesn’t just help your group, it also helps prevent e-waste by keeping millions of TVs, computers etc. out of landfills.
-Recycling electronics is quite popular and we have long recommended our sponsor Funding Factory for a very easy way to raise funds with ink cartridges, cellphones and other electronics.

 But more electronics recycling programs have become available recently, not just for cell phones, but for many different types of electronics, including, mp3 players, digital cameras, calculators, gaming systems, Blu-Ray players, camcorders, camera Lenses, computers, laptops, digital cameras, external hard rives, GPS devices, home audio equipment, LCD monitors, movies, PDAs, projectors, satellite radios, video games, e-readers etc.

 It’s best to check with each company directly, to see which items they will accept and how many items they will accept at a time.

 (Also read: Recycle Ink Cartridges and Cell phones.)

 Best Buy has recently announced their buy back program and Gazelle has been paying for used electronics online for a few years now.
 Buy.com and MacMall also offer trade-in programs and now there are two more big players in the mix, the Amazon Trade-in Store and InstantSale eBay.

 When we looked at the criteria for items to be turned in, none of these companies accepted water damaged items.
 But as long as an item is still in working condition, even electronics with severe scratches were OK to turn in.
 Other criteria, like how many items they will accept and which ones differed from company to company, so be sure to check the small print before you send anything.